-- You are not the only one who’s had whatever issues you’re having.
+- You are not the only one who’s had the issues you’re having.
 You aren’t alone and we understand what you’re going through and how hard it is.
 Be gentle with yourself.

 - Other moms have come out on the other side of their issues and established a wonderful breastfeeding relationship with their baby.
-(It took me about three months – you can read about it in the breastfeeding story series I linked above.)
+(It took me about three months with my oldest and only a week or so with my next baby.)
 You can do it.

-- But, most importantly remember this: Only YOU can decide if it’s worth it to continue through the struggles.
+- But, most importantly remember this: Only YOU can decide if it’s worth it to continue breastfeeding your child.
 If you decide it’s not worth it and that you can be a better parent by feeding formula instead of breastmilk, own your decision and create boundaries to keep the judgy-judgers out of your beeswax.
 Ultimately, it’s nobody’s business but your own.
 Don’t let anyone – even your well-meaning mom, sister, or best friend – try to make it their business.